-The NC will monitor the implementation of this Policy and report annually in the Corporate Governance on the Board's composition in terms of diversity.
-The NC will review this Policy as and when appropriate to ensure the effectiveness of this Policy.
-The NC will discuss any revisions that may be required and recommend any such revisions to the Board for consideration and approval.
+The NC and the Board has assessed the diversity of the Group in terms of skills, experience, background, gender, age, ethnicity and other relevant factors and has concluded that the Group has met its objectives for Board Diversity for FY2024.
+The NC will (1) monitor the implementation of this Policy and report annually in the Corporate Governance on the Board's composition in terms of diversity, (2) review this Policy as and when appropriate to ensure the effectiveness of this Policy and (3) discuss any revisions that may be required and recommend any such revisions to the Board for consideration and approval.